Skip to contents

 Summarising sf Data Frames

-The first thing that collapse 1.6.0 adds is summary statistics for sf data frames that automatically exclude the ‘geometry’ column:
+Computing summary statistics on sf data frames automatically excludes the ‘geometry’ column:

 # Which columns have at least 2 non-missing distinct values